 A good one can ease stress and might save you some money, too

 On the fun scale, tax preparation ranks down there with wart removal.
 And like warts, tax returns can come back to haunt you.
-The best way to prevent problems from cropping up later is to pick the right tax pro—or get the right tools if you decide to do it yourself.
+The best way to prevent problems from cropping up later is to pick the right tax preparer—or get the right tools if you decide to do it yourself.
 If you have few itemized deductions, don't work for yourself, and don't have other complicated money issues, do-it-yourself tax prep is relatively easy.
-But if you're like the more-than-60 percent of Americans who have their returns done for them, here's what you need to know to get the most value for your tax-prep dollar.
+But if you're like the more-than-60 percent of Americans who have their returns done for them by a tax preparer, here's what you need to know to get the most value for your tax-prep dollar.

 Tax preparers have varying levels of expertise and charge accordingly.
 These are your basic tax-prep choices:

 Certified public accountants.
 Not all CPAs specialize in doing individual income-tax returns, so ask up front.
-To find a CPA, check with friends and neighbors or go to your state's CPA society (type "CPA society" and your state's name into a Web browser).
+In addition to using the IRS's tax-preparer search page, you can check with friends and neighbors or go to your state's CPA society (type "CPA society" and your state's name into a Web browser).

 Enrolled agents.
 Unlike CPAs, who can handle a variety of financial activities, EAs focus solely on taxes.
 They must have worked for the IRS for at least five years or passed exams on tax codes and calculations.
 Enrolled agents might work for themselves or in a CPA firm or storefront office.
-To locate one, go to the website of the National Association of Enrolled Agents.
+The IRS tax-preparer search page can help you find one, or you can go to the website of the National Association of Enrolled Agents.